shwetank/extension-docs/tut_tab_window.md

 For example, to specify extension functionality that opens up a new pinned tab containing [opera.com](http://www.opera.com) when a button is clicked, you need to add this to the background.js file:

 <pre class="prettyprint">chrome.browserAction.onClicked.addListener(function() {
-  chrome.tabs.create({'url': ‘http://www.opera.com’,'pinned': true});
+  chrome.tabs.create({'url': ‘http://www.opera.com’});
 });</pre>

-You can [download the sample extension](http://sample.com/index.html) and take a better look at how this works.
+You can [download the sample extension](samples/WinTabs-CreateATab.nex) and take a better look at how this works.

 ### Accessing the current tab
 You can access the currently active tab and its properties via the `query()` method, for example: